Jermaine O'Neal: 2003–04 season: Best record in the NBA and franchise record

 Despite all the changes, O'Neal spearheaded the Pacers to a league-best 61–21 record in the 2003–04 season.
 He remained a constant double-double threat, averaging 20.1 points and 10.0 rebounds a game in the regular season.
 He also continued to rack up individual honors, making his third All-Star trip and being named to the All-NBA Second Team.
 He finished third in NBA Most Valuable Player Award voting.
 Artest was instrumental to the team's success too as he enjoyed a breakthrough season, netting his first All-Star berth as well as the NBA Defensive Player of the Year Award.
-In the playoffs, Indiana gained revenge from the preceding season by sweeping Boston in the first round, before defeating the Miami Heat in the next.
+In the playoffs, Indiana gained revenge from the preceding season by sweeping Paul Pierce and the Boston Celtics in the first round, before defeating the Miami Heat led by Dwyane Wade in the next.
 That sent them back to the Eastern Conference Finals for the sixth time in 11 years, where they were disposed of by eventual NBA champions Detroit Pistons.
 In the series-deciding sixth game, O'Neal endured a sprained knee and managed to tally 20 points and 10 rebounds, but Richard Hamilton's inspired play ensured a close victory for the Pistons.